|Past Tours Reviews||CLICK HERE|

-Dr. Zahi Hawass as our special guest; Five Star Accommodation; 6 nights in Five Star hotel in Giza (near the Great Pyramids); 7 nights onboard a Five Star Deluxe Nile Cruise Ship; 3 meals a day – breakfast, lunch and dinner; All sightseeing tours; English speaking guide; English speaking tour leader; Transfers in air-conditioned buses; Reception at Cairo International airport; Airport Arrival & Departure transfers; Government taxes; Private entrance to the Great Pyramid of Khufu; Private entrance to Luxor temple; Special entrance to the Sphinx Enclosure; Special entrance to the Pyramids Builders Tombs at Giza.
+Dr. Zahi Hawass as our special guest; special guest Mrs. Jehan Sadat, Five Star Accommodation; 6 nights in Five Star hotel in Giza (near the Great Pyramids); 7 nights onboard a Five Star Deluxe Nile Cruise Ship; Domestic flights during the tour (Cairo - Luxor; Luxor - Cairo); 3 meals a day – breakfast, lunch and dinner; All sightseeing tours; bottled water during the sightseeing; English speaking guide; English speaking tour leader; Transfers in air-conditioned buses; Reception at Cairo International airport; Airport Arrival & Departure transfers; Government taxes; Private entrance to the Great Pyramid of Khufu; Private entrance to Luxor temple; Special entrance to the Sphinx Enclosure; Special entrance to the Pyramids Builders Tombs at Giza.

-International flights to/from Cairo in Egypt; Visa cost (visa is $25 and issued on arrival at Cairo airport); Drinks during lunches and dinners; Domestic flights: 365 USD per person (payable by cash in Egypt).
+International flights to/from Cairo in Egypt (we can help you with booking); Visa cost (visa is only $25 and issued on arrival at Cairo airport).

 |7.||Registration & Contact

-In order to book your place on our tour, you should download the registration form HERE .
+In order to book your place on our tour, please download the registration form HERE .
 Please: 1.
-Print, 2.
-Fill in and sign, 3.
-Scan and send to our e-mail address.
+Print the form, 2.
+Fill it in and sign, 3.
+Scan it and send it to our e-mail address.
 You can also use our online form below (BOOK NOW) – click on the booking button and follow the instructions.